-7. What is the structure of the programme?
+8. What is the structure of the Programme?

-The MSc programme is two calendar years in duration consisting of 45 weeks per year and offering one of four different pathways in either:
+The BSc Programme is three calendar years in duration consisting of 15 and 30 credit modules over each 45 week year and offering one of four different pathways in either:

-- · Adult Nursing.
+- Adult Nursing

-- Children's Nursing.
+- Children's Nursing

-- Learning Disabilities Nursing.
+- Learning Disabilities Nursing

-- Mental Health.
-Nursing
+- Mental Health Nursing